 Anthony Cole Litigation

-RTÉ’s Prime Time carried out an investigation into the use of Lariam as an anti-malarial by the Irish Defence Forces in 2013, and found a “plausible link” between the drug and a number of suicides of soldiers or former soldiers in the Defence Forces.
+RTÉ’s Prime Time investigated the use of Lariam (Mefloquine) as an anti-malarial by the Irish Defence Forces in 2013 and found a “plausible link” between the drug and several suicides of soldiers or former soldiers in the Defence Forces.
+The Prime Time programme revealed new research showing a higher risk of suicide among members of the army who had taken Lariam (Mefloquine) during their deployments overseas than those who didn’t.

 “These figures are consistent with Lariam causing symptoms of mental illness including anxiety and depression, and are also consistent with the known association of these conditions with a strongly increased risk of suicide.
-These figures also indicate evidence of more serious events, such as psychosis, potentially leading to more sudden and impulsive suicides,”
+These figures also indicate evidence of more serious events, such as psychosis, potentially leading to more sudden and impulsive suicides.”

-said Dr Remington Nevin, an epidemiologist and former US Army major.
+Said Dr Remington Nevin, an epidemiologist and former US Army major.

 Our team

+Coleman Legal LLP can help to assess your claim and, if it works, can take your instructions to bring a claim against the relevant authorities.
+The solicitor handling these claims is Norman Spicer.
 Norman is a former member of the Defence Forces who can assist individuals in these claims by coupling his military experience with his legal expertise.
 Norman has considerable experience with large-scale litigation involving multiple claimants.
-These types of actions are generally known in other jurisdictions as ‘class-actions’.
+These actions are generally known in other jurisdictions as ‘class-actions’.
 In Ireland, these cases are known as multi-party cases.

 Coleman Legal LLP